Cognigy/Documentation/docs/ai/escalate/handover-reference/chatwoot.md

 ### Prerequisites

 - You need to have an account in [Chatwoot](https://www.chatwoot.com/).
-You can also set up Chatwoot to run on an [on-premise environment](https://www.chatwoot.com/docs/self-hosted).
+You can also set up Chatwoot to run on an [on-premises environment](https://www.chatwoot.com/docs/self-hosted).
 - You need two IDs that are listed in the Chatwoot address line:

     - **Account ID** is a unique number for you as the user.